fortune-uwha/Learning-R/Basics/Introduction to R.md

                       dimnames = list(titles, region))
 ```
 **Adding a column to a matrix**
-You can add a column or multiple columns to a matrix with the `cbind()` function, which merges matrices and/or vectors together by column.
+You can add a column or multiple columns to a matrix with the `cbind()` function, which merges matrices and/or vectors together `by column`.
 For example:

 ```R
 big_matrix <- cbind(matrix1, matrix2, vector1 ...)